Uditrawat98/Compressed-File-Manager-with-Database-Logging2/src/README.md

   1. Open the GUI.
   2. Select the compressed file.
   3. Click on the "Decompress" button and choose where to save the decompressed file.

+I added a simple login screen in Java Swing that talks to a MySQL database using the JDBC driver.
+I’m running MySQL locally and created the compressiondb database and users table from the MySQL command line, then connected to it from Java with a JDBC URL like jdbc:mysql://localhost:3306/compressiondb.
+When you type your username and password in the login window, the app sends a query to MySQL over JDBC to check if that user exists, and only then opens the main Huffman Encoder UI.